carlos-gg/digitalgarden/content/AI/NLP.md

 #### Explicit semantic analysis
 - https://en.wikipedia.org/wiki/Explicit_semantic_analysis
-- In natural language processing and information retrieval, explicit semantic analysis (ESA) is a vectorial representation of text (individual words or entire documents) that uses a document corpus as a knowledge base.
+- In NLP and information retrieval, explicit semantic analysis (ESA) is a vectorial representation of text (individual words or entire documents) that uses a document corpus as a knowledge base.
 Specifically, in ESA, a word is represented as a column vector in the tf–idf matrix of the text corpus and a document (string of words) is represented as the centroid of the vectors representing its words.
 Typically, the text corpus is English Wikipedia, though other corpora including the Open Directory Project have been used.
 - Used in Information Retrieval, Document Classification and Semantic Relatedness calculation (i.e. how similar in meaning two words or pieces of text are to each other), ESA is the process of understanding the meaning of a piece text, as a combination of the concepts found in that text.
 - Corpus or Corpora.
 A usually large collection of documents that can be used to infer and validate linguistic rules, as well as to do statistical analysis and hypothesis testing.

 ### Sentiment analysis
 - https://en.wikipedia.org/wiki/Sentiment_analysis
-- The use of Natural Language Processing techniques to extract subjective information from a piece of text. i.e. whether an author is being subjective or objective or even positive or negative. (can also be referred to as Opinion Mining)
+- The use of NLP techniques to extract subjective information from a piece of text. i.e. whether an author is being subjective or objective or even positive or negative
 - http://varianceexplained.org/r/trump-tweets/
 - http://blog.aylien.com/sentiment-analysis-of-2-2-million-tweets-from-super-bowl-51/